RedAntsS3c/hasher/README.md

 # Contacting us
 Our Email : RedAntsSec@gmail.com

-Our channel in Telegram/Github : @RedAntsSec
+Our channel in Telegram/Github : @RedAntsS3c

 Please contact me for reporting bugs and suggestions...